drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 #### KiCad files and code provided

 The fab files and code provided in this repo, and in the controller repo, plus some cabling and a host computer, should be sufficient to assemble the boards and get your detector system up and running.
 Feel free to contact me for consultation or pre-assembled boards (time permitting).
-And needless to say, donations are very much appreciated, please the sponsorship button above.
+And needless to say, donations are very much appreciated, please find and "click" the sponsorship button above.

 ### <font color="blue"> The SPI Instrumentation Project - Open Instruments for Open Science</font>